 Quality indicators/criteria 7.
-Resources 1 - 5 7.1 The institution has sufficient financial resources to support its functions, managed by the Council/Senate.
-5 7.2 The Institution follows sound and efficient management of the available 5 financial resources in order to develop academically and research wise.
-7.3 7.3 The Institution's profits and donations are used for its development and for the benefit of the university community.
-7.4 The Institution's budget is appropriate for its mission and adequate for the 5 implementation of strategic planning.
+Reso 7.
+Resources 7.1 The institution has sufficient financial resources to support its functions, managed by the Council/Senate.
+7.2 The Institution follows sound and efficient management of the available financial resources in order to develop academically and research wise.
+7.3 The Institution's profits and donations are used for its development and for the benefit of the university community.
+7.4 The Institution's budget is appropriate for its mission and adequate for the implementation of strategic planning.
 7.5 The Institution carries out an assessment of the risks and sustainability of the programmes of study and adequately provides feedback on their operation.
-7.6 7.6 The Institution's external audit and the transparent management of its 5 finances are ensured.
-7.7 The fitness-for-purpose of support facilities and services is periodically 5 reviewed.
-5 Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies. any) An assessment of risks and sustainability of courses being carried empirically, based on the number of students enrolling. ased
+7.6 The Institution's external audit and the transparent management of its finances are ensured.
+5 7.7 The fitness-for-purpose of support facilities and services is periodically reviewed.
+N/A

+Justify the numerical scores provided for the quality indicators (criteria) by specifying (if any) the deficiencies.

+An assessment of risks and sustainability of courses being carried empirically, based on the number of students enrolling.
+7.7.
+This will apply after the branch gets operational